adstriegel/cse20289-fa24/hw/hw07/README.md

-# Homework 7 - Inspector Detector - Near-Final Draft
+# Homework 7 - Inspector Detector

 In this homework, you will be laying the foundation for automated scanning in Homework 8 that will detect malicious URLs as well as exfiltrated sensitive data contained within archives.
 You will write the underlying tools in this homework that you will build upon / improve in Homework 8.